On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

-In terms of accuracy, the Quantized models demonstrate a marginal accuracy drop of 0.05\% down to 0.38\% compared to the Identity models, as shown in Table~\ref{accuracy}.
-The Wilcoxon test confirms the significance of this accuracy drop (p-value = 7.6e$^{-6}$, $\alpha$ = 0.0125).
+In terms of accuracy, the Quantized models demonstrate a marginal accuracy drop of 0.05\% down to 0.38\% compared to the Identity models, as shown in Table~\ref{accuracy}, While conducting the Wilcoxon test, the accuracy difference comes out to be statistically significant (p-value = 7.6e$^{-6}$, $\alpha$ = 0.0125).
 However, the effect size remains small (0.16).
 This trade-off suggests that Quantization is an effective operator for achieving faster inference in Edge (based on previous findings) without significantly compromising the accuracy performance.

 \textbf{When comparing Quantization across the three monolithic deployment tiers, the Quantized models show 2.60x and 3.44x lower average median inference latency during Edge deployment than their deployment in Mobile and Cloud, respectively.}